 Whilst the TIP-ON function gives you everything you need in a truly handle-less design style, there are trade-offs with the system.
 The system requires slightly deeper cabinet end panels as the cabinet front activation area is 1-2mm greater than standard handle operated functions.

-TIP-ON for doors and TIP-ON for AVENTOS systems require a manual close.
+TIP-ON for doors and TIP-ON for AVENTOS systems use a manual close.
 This means the system does not operate with a spring mechanism to pull the doors in like traditional soft close systems.
 Because of this the mechanical system can’t feature soft close.

 TIP-ON with Blumotion in a mechanically assisted operation featuring soft close, is now available in both our ANTARO and LEGRABOX drawer programs